dsu-arl/pace-python-dojo/DESCRIPTION.md

 Python's simplicity and vast ecosystem make it an ideal first language.
 Its community is supportive and continuously evolving, offering a wealth of resources and libraries.
 By the end of this course, you will have a solid foundation in Python that will empower you to tackle more complex projects and continue your programming journey with confidence.

 Get ready to unleash your creativity and problem-solving skills as we dive into the exciting world of Python programming.
 Let’s begin our adventure in the Python Dojo!

+This is testing the automatic deployment to pwncollege by pushing to `main`.